iliaal/php_excel/README.markdown

 if you create an Excel sheet with php_excel and write a formula like ```=SUM(A1:B1)``` in cell ```C1``` you can't read the value of the calculation by reading cell ```C1``` in a later step.
 There has been observations that this can also affect the OS pre-view of Excel files.
-You can circumvent this by opening and saving the file directly in Excel (Excel required) or using the COM classes to open and saving the Excel file via PHP.
+You can circumvent this by opening and saving the file directly in Excel or using the COM classes to open and save the Excel file via PHP. (**In both cases Excel is required!**)

 ### credentials not working due to multibyte characters (utf-8)